pmbanugo/k8s-eda-workshop/guides/01-start.md

 ### Set Up A Civo Cluster

-You need a Civo account in order to create a Civo Kubernetes cluster.
+You need a Civo account to create a Civo Kubernetes cluster.
 If you don't have one, go to [dashboard.civo.com/signup](https://dashboard.civo.com/signup).
 After you're registered, follow the instruction below to set up the CLI and create a k8s cluster.

 1. Add your API Key to the Civo CLI using the command `civo apikey save <Name for your API Key> <API key>`.
-You can find your API key on Civo dasboard by going to [**Account > Settings > Security**](https://dashboard.civo.com/security).
+You can find your API key on Civo dashboard by going to [**Account > Settings > Security**](https://dashboard.civo.com/security).

 2. Ensure that the Civo CLI is using the correct API key by running the command `civo apikey current <Name for your API Key>`.